magnus-ffcg/ffcg-cd-lab/deployment1/README.md

 open a webbrowser with the same ip.
 Once you are done you can type: ctrl-c

 It should say something like 2202-01-28T00:22:04+01:00 - Host: host-1, Version: v1.0.0
-You can now close the minikube service call
+You can now close the minikube service call, ctrl-c in the terminal

-(optional)To see the deployment in action, open a new terminal and run the following command:
+(optional) To see the deployment in action, open a new terminal and run the following command:

     minikube kubectl -- get pods -w